Grow a record breaking carrot

 The Carrot Museum has never attempted to grow record breaking carrots.
 The advice given below is based on, personal experience and common sense and some information from people who do grow giants.
-Current world record - Heaviest - 20 pounds (9.07 kg) - 2014 - Peter Glazebrook - UK
+Current world record - Heaviest - 22 pounds 7 oz (10.17 kg) - September 2017 - Chris Qualley, Minnesota, USA

 Carrot plants thrive in deep, loose, well-drained soil.
 Avoid stony, cloddy or rubble-laden soils as they increase the incidence of root defects.
 Because raised-beds usually have loose soil and receive little compaction from foot traffic, they are an ideal location to grow carrots.
 Carrots grown on heavy soils may produce considerable leaf growth and forked roots.
 Carrot plants do not grow well in strongly acid soils; therefore, a pH range of 6.0 to 6.8 should be maintained for best results.